Execut3/django-selenium-pdfmaker/README.md

 # django-selenium-pdfmaker
-A Light Django Application which uses selenium to convert any html page to pdf.
+A Light Django Application which uses selenium to convert html pages to pdf.
 Using this approach you can easily convert any HTML page with charts, tables and ... to PDF.

 ## Install